isuyashagarwal/todolist/readme.md

 cd todobackend
 ```

-4. Copy and paste app folder and requirements.txt in todobackend folder from the backend folder
+4. Copy and paste app folder and requirements.txt in todobackend folder from the backend-code folder

 5. Install the dependencies in the todobackend virtualenv